 Most importantly; have fun, stay present, and don’t be too hard on yourself!
 Trust everything that you have learned and practiced, and have confidence in yourself!
 Participating in these events gives every FADS student and student/instructor team the opportunity to progress more rapidly in their dance endeavors, to enjoy fabulous vacation destinations and venues, and have lots of fun along the way!

-Our biggest National Dance Competition of the year starts on July 23rd!
-Get all the details for the 2018 Fred Astaire World Championships here.
-For more information on all of our National Events, head over to our events page here.
+Our National Dance Competitions are held year-round, in exciting locations like Orlando, Las Vegas, Houston and more.
+For more information on all of our Events, head over to our events page here.
 See you on the dance floor!